Constitution

 Group

 Membership that is open to a number of persons.
-The number of persons and subsequent block fee will be decided by the committee at time of application.
-The persons do not need to be identified at time of membership and may change on a session by session basis.
+The number of persons and subsequent block fee will be decided by the Committee at time of application.
+The persons do not need to be identified at time of membership and may change on a session-by-session basis.

-All Group members should fill out contact details and emergency contact details prior to using club facilities and these will be held by the Group Coach.
+All Group members should fill out contact details and emergency contact details prior to using Club facilities and these will be held by the Group Coach.

-All members of the group will be given full access to club facilities at times agreed with the club captain.
+All members of the group will be given full access to Club facilities at times agreed with the Club Captain.

-Group members will attend the club at these agreed times only.
+Group members will attend the Club at these agreed times only.
 Group members can transfer to relevant category of membership at any time by filling out the relevant application form.

-SUBSCRIPTIONS
+1. SUBSCRIPTIONS

-Each member shall pay an annual subscription according to his or her category of membership.
-The subscriptions shall be due immediately following the Annual General Meeting and on admission to entry.
-Membership shall run from the first of the month following the Annual General Meeting for 12 months.
-Should the Annual General Meeting not fall 12 months after a previous one, adjustments will be made to the subscriptions due to cover the difference.
-The amounts of subscriptions for each category shall be fixed by a simple majority vote at the Annual General Meeting.
+Annual subscriptions shall be due immediately following the AGM and on admission to entry.
+Membership shall run from the first of the month following the AGM for 12 months.
+Should the AGM not fall 12 months after a previous one, adjustments will be made to the subscriptions due to cover the difference.

 A member more than three months in arrears of subscription shall be dealt with at the discretion of the Committee.